Eliza Haas ParadigmLast changed 9/20 1:52P PDT

 Have some balance between philosophy and policy (in LD) and between empirics and quality analytics (in every debate form).
 I like it when your arguments clash, not just your cards, so make sure to connect your cards to your theoretical arguments or the big picture in terms of the debate.
 I like to see debates about the actual topic (however you decide to interpret that topic in that round, and I do give a lot of leeway here) rather than generic theory debates that have only the most tenuous connections to the topic.

 For theory or T debates, they should be clear, warranted, and hopefully interesting, otherwise I'm not a huge fan, although I get their strategic value.
-In my perfect world, theory and T debates would happen only when there is real abuse and/or when you can make interesting/unique arguments about them; otherwise, I'd prefer T, theory, or definition debates to be cleared up earlier in the round if possible.
+In my perfect world, theory debates would happen only when there is real abuse and/or when you can make interesting/unique theory arguments.
 Not at all a fan of bad, frivolous theory.
 No set position on RVIs; it depends on the round, but I do think they can be a good check on bad theory.
 All that being said, I have voted for theory... a lot, so don't be scared if it's your thing.
 It's just not usually my favorite thing.